EdVenture opens children's museum in Hartsville - South Carolina Radio Network

 “You can certainly raise money and put kids on a bus and bring them to Columbia, which we do all the time,” Coltrane said.
 “But where you really, really, really get the value out of an informal learning center is when you — especially for younger children — is when you can go frequently because children experience it differently as they develop.”

-“There’s a growing recognition that informal learning is a very important complement to formal learning in a classroom,” she said.
-“We’re the part where kids get excited about learning and once kids are excited to learn then there’s no stopping them.”

 She said Hartsville is one of several communities in the state who has approached EdVenture for a learning center.
-The museum is working on establishing another one in St. George, where a campaign is underway to raise money to preserve a historic school to house the center.
-St. George is another community that is underserved in its educational opportunities.
+The museum is working on establishing another one in St. George, where a fundraising campaign is underway to preserve a historic school that would house the center.

-“We do recognize that that is an underserved area and we want to do our best to try to make it better,” she said.
+“We do recognize that that is an underserved area and we want to do our best to try to make it better,” Coltrane said.
 “So this facility literally grew out of EdVentures outreach efforts in that area.
 All the outreach vision is starting to come together.”

 EdVenture works with corporate and individual donors to provide educational experiences for kids.

-“We can’t do what we do without corporate sponsors and individual donors and Hartsville really stepped up,” Coltrane said.
-“It was amazing.”

-Duke Energy just donated the Power Tower to the Hartsville museum, where kids generate kinetic energy to light up the tower.
+Duke Energy also donated the Power Tower to the Hartsville museum, where kids generate enough kinetic energy to light up the tower.

 “For younger kids, that’s really making the point to them that ‘My energy, I generate energy that can be turned into electricity and make something happen,'” Coltrane said.

-The museum also has a town square that is a replica of downtown Hartsville, grocery store, bank, hospital, working ambulance, air tube exhibit and a Jules Verne-themed carousel made in France — the only one of its kind in the United States.
+The museum also has a town square replica of downtown Hartsville, grocery store, bank, hospital, working ambulance, air tube exhibit and a Jules Verne-themed carousel made in France — the only one of its kind in the United States.

 “We’re not just opening a facility,” she said.
 “Everything that we do out in the community, whatever we do, we’re bringing to Hartsville so we come as a full package.
 We’re excited about the impact that we’re going to have in the surrounding communities.”